Graduate Opportunities

 Note: If you do not receive a response from faculty members it is likely they are not looking for students at this time.

-For more information, please contact Professor Phil Heron.
-The overall goal of the research group is to make graduate students employable.
-Graduate training with this project includes becoming an expert in a (highly employable) transferable skill (e.g., computational simulations) and also to be able to effectively communicate to diverse audiences.
+Our philosophy is to train graduates students up to have technical skills in computational analysis and science communication that are applicable to both academia and industry.
+The overall goal of the research group is to make graduate students employable by becoming an expert in a (highly employable) transferable skill (e.g., computational simulations) and to be able to effectively communicate to diverse audiences.

 A PhD position is available for a project using coralline algal geochemistry to study paleoclimates and sea-ice change in the Arctic.
 Students with a background in Geoscience, Bioscience or Climate Physics are encouraged to apply.